kitwaicloud/kitwaicloud.github.io/swift/swift.md

 ## How to Access Swift Objects directly from Spark Programs

-**Swift object storage is not supposed to be  the working area for data intensive jobs.
-Use HDFS instead.**
+_Swift object storage is not supposed to be  the working area for data intensive jobs.
+Use HDFS instead if performance is the priority._

 Spark can access Swift objects via HDFS layer.
 The URL format of a Swift object is in the following form: